subin1rai/Face-Attedence-IOT-project/README.md

 ```
 python main.py
 ```
-Access the web interface at http://localhost:5000 to start using the system.
+<p>Access the web interface at http://localhost:5000 to start using the system.<p>

 Happy coding! 🚀🌐